 The Master of Science in Nursing (MSN) program expands the focus of nursing, using as its foundation the basic baccalaureate nursing program.
-The program's goals are directed toward educating the Family Nurse Practitioner (FNP) and Adult & Gerontology Acute Care Nurse Practitioner (AGACNP).
+The program's goals are directed toward educating the Family Nurse Practitioner (FNP) or Adult & Gerontology Acute Care Nurse Practitioner (AGACNP) or Psychiatric Mental Health Nurse Practitioner (PMHNP).
 The FNP concentration focuses on preparing nurses to perform in the expanded APN role as primary care providers for individuals, groups and communities across the life-span.
-The AGACNP concentration focuses on preparing nurses to perform in the expanded APN role as primary care providers for individuals, groups and communities across the life-span.
-The AGACNP concentration focuses on preparing nurses to perform in the expanded APN role caring for adult & gerontology populations in acute and chronic care settings.
+The AGACNP concentration focuses on preparing for adult & gerontology populations in acute and chronic care settings.
+The PMHNP concentration focuses on preparing nurses to perform in the expanded APN role working across the lifespan with pediatric to geriatric patients providing mental health care and substance abuse treatment in all types of healthcare settings.
 The student's area of concentration incorporates a blend of theory and research with an emphasis on guided practice in relevant practice areas.
-Areas of concentration (FNP; AGACNP) are noted on the transcript.
+Areas of concentration (FNP; AGACNP; PMHNP) are noted on the transcript.